Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-bear/TASKS.md

 ***
 * Your company's name: BEAR
 ***
-* Your company's NAICS (at least 4-digit) code and associated description from [NAICS Search](https://www.naics.com/search/):327213
+* Your company's NAICS (at least 4-digit) code and associated description from [NAICS Search](https://www.naics.com/search/):
 *Important note: Your NAICS 4-digit code must start with 31, 32, or 33 (Manufacturing)*
+Code: 327213
+Description: This U.S. industry comprises establishments primarily engaged in manufacturing glass packaging containers.
+Product: Focused on creating bottles with a unique design using 3D printing.
+Customers can request a customised design for their bottles.
 ***
 * Corporate name and total employees of the top 3 businesses (Click To View Corporate Businesses by Revenue):
-Owens-Illinois Inc, 26.500 employees
+-Owens-Illinois Inc, 26.500 employees
-Certainteed LLC, 6.000 employees
+-Certainteed LLC, 6.000 employees
-Owens-Brockway Packaging Inc, 7.000 employees
+-Owens-Brockway Packaging Inc, 7.000 employees
 ***
 * Number of businesses in your NAICS code from [Market Research](https://www.naics.com/market-research/):278
 ***
 * List of your company's primary activities divided into engineering activities and operations activities:
 - design of a bottle and the stupper
-- choice of chemical composition : ingredients
-- processus of creation of the beer : brewing, fermentation, maturation
+- Production with 3D printing
 - transfer to container
 - fixation of the packaging